venunelaturi/venunelaturi/README.md

 Here are a few projects I've worked on:

 - 📈 **Customer Data Analysis Dashboard** – Built an interactive Power BI dashboard to analyze regional sales performance.
-- 🧹 **Data Cleaning with Python** – Cleaned and transformed messy datasets using Pandas and NumPy.
+- 🧹 **Data Cleaning with Python(Airlines flights Data Analysis)** – Cleaned and transformed messy datasets using Pandas and NumPy.
 - 📊 **SuperStore Data Analysis** – Analysed data to identify customer groups for targeted marketing.

 > Check out my repositories to explore more!